axelrafn/v0xb0x/features.md

     * Software: hostapd & dnsmasq
     * Enable AP mode with WPA2-PSK for encrypted communication

-# Plans
+# PLANS
 * What do we need at first?

 * OS side
     * Start machine, put WiFi into AP mode X
     * Have a DHCPD to supply IPs to clients X
     * Have a DNS to route everything to the local website?

-* Web side
-    * Offer up a simple PHP website to upload data
-        * Should I offer FTP for large files?
+    * Offer FTP for large files?
         * MAX filesize on the MicroSD cards is 4GB (FAT32 limit)
         * Make another partition on the card with ext3/4 ?
+* Web side
-    * Offer a simple message board?
+    * Offer up a simple PHP website to create a FTP user and password